gunrock/docsify/docs/hive_phase2/hive_rw_phase2.md

 ### Performance limitations

-(Only include this if it's different than Phase 1.
-Otherwise: "No change from Phase 1.")
+**Single-GPU:** No change from Phase 1.

-e.g., random memory access?
+**Multiple-GPUs:** Performance bottleneck is the remote memory accesses from one GPU to another GPU's memory through NVLink. **SDP can we say anything else once we have the graphs?**

 ## Scalability behavior